-- (3) Subsections (1) and (2) apply, notwithstanding that the regulatory enactments or this Code may require the appointment of a senior manager to undertake, or oversee, particular functions. - 21.
-Subject to the strategy and policies established by the board, the senior management of a BVI licensee is responsible for
+(3) Subsections (1) and (2) apply, notwithstanding that the regulatory enactments or this Code may require the appointment of a senior manager to undertake, or oversee, particular functions.

-Responsibilities of senior management.
+Responsibilities of senior management

-- (a) overseeing the operations of the licensee and providing direction to it on a day-to-day basis; - (b) providing the board with recommendations, for its review and approval on the licensee's strategy, business plans and significant policies; and - (c) providing the board with timely and accurate information, including financial information, that is adequate to enable the board to fulfil its responsibilities, including holding senior management to account. - 22.
-(1) A BVI licensee shall ensure that it has a span of control that is adequate for the nature, size, complexity, structure and diversity of its business.
+- 21. Subject to the strategy and policies established by the board, the senior management of a BVI licensee is responsible for- - (a) overseeing the operations of the licensee and providing direction to it on a day-to-day basis; - (b) providing the board with recommendations, for its review and approval on the licensee's strategy, business plans and significant policies; and - (c) providing the board with timely and accurate information, including financial information, that is adequate to enable the board to fulfil its responsibilities, including holding senior management to account.

-Span of control.

-- (2) Without limiting subsection (1), a licensee shall ensure that its management is undertaken by at least two individuals each of whom is either an executive director or a senior manager and is fit and proper for the purpose. - (3) The relationship between the directors or senior managers who undertake the management of the licensee for the purposes of this section shall be such so as to ensure that they can each exercise independent judgment and that none of them is able to exercise duress or undue influence over the other or others. - 23.
-Where a licensee carries on business through one or more subsidiaries incorporated outside the Virgin Islands, an appropriate and effective corporate governance framework must be established, maintained and implemented in each subsidiary.
+- 22. (1) A BVI licensee shall ensure that it has a span of control that is adequate for the nature, size, complexity, structure and diversity of its business. - (2) Without limiting subsection (1), a licensee shall ensure that its management is undertaken by at least 2 individuals each of whom is either an executive director or a senior manager and is fit and proper for the purpose. - (3) The relationship between the directors or senior managers who undertake the management of the licensee for the purposes of this section shall be such so as to ensure that they can each exercise independent judgment and that none of them is able to exercise duress or undue influence over the other or others.

-BVI licensee with overseas subsidiaries.
+BVI Licensee with overseas subsidiaries